-1 Residents per unit (dwelling unit occupancy factor) is from Appendix B. All nonresidential density figures (except Agriculture) are based on figures from 2001 "Employment Density Study" prepared by The Natelson Company, Inc. for the Southern California Association of Governments expressed in terms of the number of employees per 1,000 square feet of building area.
+1 Residents per dwelling unit is based on figures from the 2010 U.S. Census for the census tracts generally covering the District.
+Howver, due to an inadequate sample size, the figure for multi-family is the county-wide average.
+All nonresidential density figures (except Agriculture) are from 2001 "Employment Density Study" prepared by The Natelson Company, Inc. for the Southern California Association of Governments expressed in terms of the number of employees per 1,000 square feet of building area.
 The density figure for Agriculture is from the 2004 "Employment Density in the Puget Sound Region" report prepared by E.K.
 Pflum for the University of Washington.

-3 Structural area per unit is based on El Dorado County Assessor's data as of February 2015 for the District except for mobile homes which is based on the County-wide average.
+2 Structural area per unit is based on El Dorado County Assessor's data as of February 2015.
 Nonresidential density is based on a "per 1,000 square feet of building area" basis.